Kansas City Roos men's basketball: History

 Billy Donlon was hired by the Roos in 2019 following success as head coach at Wright State and Big Ten assistant coaching experience at multiple schools (including his most recent stint at Northwestern).
-In his first season, the Roos went 16–14, 8–7 WAC and fourth place in the WAC and were The Islands of the Bahamas Showcase runner-up.
+In his first season, the Roos went 16–14 overall, 8–7 WAC and fourth place in the WAC and were The Islands of the Bahamas Showcase runner-up.
 In 2021–22, the Roos finished 19–12, 12–6 Summit League and a third-place finish for their best record since the 2001–02 season.
-Donlon has the highest winning percentage in its D-I program history at .541 (46–39).
+Donlon has the highest overall winning percentage in its D-I program history at .541 (46–39).